 Now different manufacturers use different ranges of cuff size anyway, so there is no hard and fast rule.
 But looking at the Withings Wireless Blood Pressure Monitor, because of the wide range it covers, I’d want to consider a slight caution if you are at either extreme ends of the cuff.

 Using the Wireless Blood Pressure Monitor

 GP’s LOVE apps which monitor your health.
-They do so much of the work for us in terms of plotting the graphs and calculating the average values.
+They do so much of the work for us regarding plotting the graphs and calculating the average values.
 They also help the patient by allowing them to easily see their measurement trends.
-Withings gives a broad brush stroke over view of your health in their app, from which you can drill down further into the specific data
+Withings gives a broad brush stroke overview of your health in their app, from which you can drill down further into the specific data

 The unit is powered on from a small power on the end of the metal tube (which for some reason sounds a little sinister written down…anyway)